alanio/my-first-blog/README.md

-My first blog in Python using Django
+# My first blog in Python using Django

+* http://alncs.pythonanywhere.com/ to see test version